On conditional moments of high-dimensional random vectors given lower-dimensional projections: Introduction

-\begin{remark}\normalfont \begin{list}{\thercnt}{ \usecounter{rcnt} \itemindent{5pt} \leftmargin{0pt} \partopsep{0pt} } \item Our requirements, that the random $d$-vector $Z$ is centered and standardized, and that the matrix $B$ has orthonormal columns, are inconsequential in the following sense: Consider a random $d$-vector $Y$ such that $\E[Y] = \mu$ and $\Var[Y ] = \Sigma$ are both well-defined and finite, and such that $Y$ has a Lebesgue density (this also entails that $\Sigma$ is invertible).
+\begin{remark}\normalfont \begin{list}{\thercnt}{ \usecounter{rcnt} \itemindent{5pt} \leftmargin{0pt} \partopsep{0pt} } \item Our requirements, that the random $d$-vector $Z$ is centered and standardized, and that the matrix $B$ has orthonormal columns, are inconsequential in the following sense: Consider a random $d$-vector $Y$ such that $\E[Y] = \mu$ and $\Var[Y ] = \Sigma$ are both well-defined and finite, and such that $Y$ has a Lebesgue density (which also entails that $\Sigma$ is invertible).
 Moreover, consider a $d\times p$ matrix $A$ with linearly independent columns.
 If $Y$ were Gaussian, we would have $\E[Y\|A'Y] = \mu+\Sigma A (A' \Sigma A)^{-1} A' (Y - \mu)$.
 In general, one easily verifies that

 holds for $Z = \Sigma^{-1/2}(Y-\mu)$ and $B=\Sigma^{1/2} A (A' \Sigma A)^{-1/2}$.
 Note that $Z$ has a Lebesgue density; that $Z$ is centered and standardized so that $\E[Z] =0$ and $\E[Z Z'] = I_d$; and that the columns of $B$ are orthonormal.
 In particular, we see that the conditional mean of $Y$ given $A' Y$ is approximately linear if the same is true for the conditional mean of $Z$ given $B'Z$, provided only that the largest eigenvalue of $\Sigma$ is not too large.
-A similar consideration applies, mutatis mutandis, to the conditional variance of $Y$ given $A'Y$ and that of $Z$ given $B'Z$. \item Conditioning on $B'Z$ is equivalent to conditioning on $B B'Z$, which is the orthogonal projection of $Z$ onto the column space of $B$.
+A similar consideration applies, mutatis mutandis, to the conditional variance of $Y$ given $A'Y$ and that of $Z$ given $B'Z$.
+For further details, in particular about the role of $\Sigma$, see Section~\ref{sec:cov}.

+\item Conditioning on $B'Z$ is equivalent to conditioning on $B B'Z$, which is the orthogonal projection of $Z$ onto the column space of $B$.
 Therefore, we could formulate Theorem~\ref{thm:main} for collections of $p$-dimensional subspaces $S$ of $\R^d$ (elements of the Grassmann manifold $\mathcal G_{d,p}$) instead of matrices $B$ (from the Stiefel manifold $\mathcal V_{d,p}$), and thus replace \eqref{mean} by

 with $P_S$ denoting the orthogonal projection matrix for the subspace $S$.
-Here, $H$ denotes the image of the set $G \subseteq {\mathcal V}_{d,p}$ from \eqref{mean} under the mapping that maps a matrix $B$ into its column space $S$.
-Note that the image of the Haar measure on ${\mathcal V}_{d,p}$ under this mapping is the Haar measure on ${\mathcal G}_{d,p}$; see also \citet[Theorem~2.2.2(iii)]{Chi03a}.
+Here, $\mathbb H$ denotes the image of the set $\mathbb G \subseteq {\mathcal V}_{d,p}$ from \eqref{mean} under the mapping that maps a matrix $B$ into its column space $S$.
+Note that the image of the Haar measure on ${\mathcal V}_{d,p}$ under this mapping is the Haar measure on ${\mathcal G}_{d,p}$; see also \citep[Theorem~2.2.2(iii)]{Chi03a}.
 In a similar manner, one can also write \eqref{variance} in terms of the Grassmann manifold, namely as

 \end{list} \end{remark}